Megalomatt/Kociemba/README.md

 If buildTables is set to true, it will generate the tables necessary for using the alternative Search class.

+The following file tree structure will be generated if it does not exist already:
+Assets/Kociemba/Tables/

     string info = "";
     string solution = SearchRunTime.solution(searchString, out info, buildTables: true);